 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The Department of Orthopaedic Surgery, Division of Pediatrics, is seeking a highly motivated and very organized administrative assistant who will work to proactively support the needs of the faculty, while parterning with other administrative staff.
-This position will provide a full range of advanced and diversified administrative support and is located in the faculty offices at C.S.
-Mott Children's Hospital.
+The Department of Orthopaedic Surgery, Division of Adult Joint and Reconstrucive Surgery, is seeking a highly motivated and very organized senior level administrative assistant who will work to proactively support the needs of the faculty, while parterning with other administrative and clinical staff.
+This position will provide a full range of advanced and diversified administrative support and is located in the faculty offices 2912Taubman Center.

 In order to be successful in this role, candidates should be able to demonstrate the ability to work independently, handle multiple competing deadlines in a fast-paced environment, all the while maintaining exceptional attention to detail.

-Provides highly responsible and skilled administrative support to faculty and leadership of the Pediatric Orthopaedic Surgery division.
+Provides highly responsible and skilled administrative support to faculty and leadership of the Joint and Adult Reconstruction service.

 Screen, prioritize, and route written electronic correspondence, phone calls - maintaining good telephone etiquette, responding appropriately.
 Initiate, draft, edit and proofread correspondence, strategic documents, letters of recommendation, and Power Point presentations.
 Edit and format journal articles, and book chapters.